soschlegel/soschlegel.github.io/source/_posts/Using-Hexo-with-GitHub-Pages.md

 ### Looking at the official way

-In the official documentation of Hexo, there is a section on [how to bringiHexo and GitHub Pages](https://hexo.io/docs/github-pages.html) together, but the described way - at least for my scenario - is a little bit overengineered (using travis) and simply not working, as you can read in [comment section below the article](http://disq.us/p/26aknge).
-The cooler way: Use Hexo-Deployer, as described on the for private repositories, but tweek it a little bit to achieve your ideal setup.
+In the official documentation of Hexo, there is a section on [how to bring Hexo and GitHub Pages](https://hexo.io/docs/github-pages.html) together, but the described way - at least for my scenario - is a little bit over engineered (using travis) and simply not working, as you can read in [comment section below the article](http://disq.us/p/26aknge).
+The cooler way: Use Hexo-Deployer, as described on the for private repositories, but tweak it a little bit to achieve your ideal setup.

 ## Let's start